 Along with the advent of the OpenAPS Data Commons for individuals to donate their data anonymously to research, the community is collaborating with various researchers on numerous research projects.
-This page (last updated August 24, 2018), will describe some of the research projects that are ongoing, and how to participate in each if you are interested in getting involved.

 Example projects that are using the OpenAPS Data Commons:

 - A retrospective outcomes study with Johns Hopkins (IRB00121066) was completed in 2018.
 You can see the results from the study on the outcomes page; or in more detail written up by Dana here.